rpz80/cf/README.md

 * `cf::async_thread_pool_executor` - almost same as above, except posted callables may be executed on one of the free worker threads.

 ## Timeouts
 Also Cf futures support cancelation after certain timeout expired.
 User provided exception is stored in relevant future in this case and propagated through all subsequent `future::then`.
 Timeouts are handled by `cf::time_watcher`.
-As with executors, TimeWatcher might be object of any type with `::add(const std::function<void()>&, std::chrono::duration<Rep, Period> timeout)` member function.
+As with executors, TimeWatcher might be an object of any type with `::add(const std::function<void()>&, std::chrono::duration<Rep, Period> timeout)` member function.
 ```c++
 cf::time_watcher tw;
 cf::async_thread_pool_executor executor(4);